-- i) To carry out performance analysis for a SISO and MIMO optical wireless link considering nakagami-m fading model without spatial diversity over turbulence channel. - ii) To evaluate the Performance result diversity reception in the receiver with maximal ratio combining (MRC) Technique. - iii) To derive the expression of the receiver output for several sets of space time block codes considering the above fading model . - iv) To find the expression of the conditional bit error rate (BER) and the PDF of the output of the MRC combiner. - v) To find the unconditional average bit error rate (BER). - vi) To evaluate the performance the result numerically in terms of BER for several code and system parameters - vii) To determine the optimum system design parameters at a given BER.
+- To carry out performance analysis for a MIMO optical wireless link considering nakagami-m fading model without spatial diversity over turbulence channel. - ii) Analysis will be carried out to find the expression of the SNR at the receiver output for several sets of space time block codes considering the above fading model. - iii) To develop the Probability density function (PDF) of the output of the MRC combiner considering above model. - iv) To find the conditional and unconditional bit error rate (BER) of the optical MIMO System will be found. - v) To evaluate the performance the results numerically in terms of BER for several code and system parameters. - vi) To determine the optimum system design parameters at a given BER.